 Many students visit the UVA Career Center as they explore the idea of a global adventure and inquire about international career-related resources.
 If the idea of a job, internship, or volunteer experience abroad sounds intriguing, the information below will help you initiate or continue your planning.

-- Review the resources and tips below.
+- Step 3: Review the resources and tips below.
 Supplement them by conducting your own search for print and web resources especially those that are specific to the country or region of the world of interest.

-- Step 5: Sign-up for the Global Careers Newsletter and Schedule an appointment with a counselor to discuss your ideas and develop a strategy for your search.
+- Step 5: Sign-up for the Global Careers Newsletter and Schedule an appointment with a career counselor.
+Discuss your ideas and develop a strategy for your search.
 Make an appointment online via Handshake or by calling (434) 924-8900.

-The office of Internship Placement Program and the International Studies Office offer a unique opportunity to participate in an academic internship in Dublin, Ireland.
-Look for more locations coming in future summers!
+The Career Center's Internship Placement Program and the International Studies Office offer a unique opportunity to participate in an academic internship in multiple locations.

 The Global Internships office develops relationships with businesses, governmental and non-governmental organizations, and UVA alumni abroad to provide students with valuable, individualized employment experiences.

 Each year thousands of UVA students study abroad during the academic year and summer.
 Many programs also offer internship opportunities for students.
 You can search in UVA's Education Abroad database for those that offer internships.

 Students interested in healthcare can attend events to learn from global health leaders, participate in health case competitions and receive funding for global health research projects.